incubrain/nuxt3-saas-starter/README.md

 - **TypeScript:** Enhances the code quality and understandability.
 - **Zod:** Used for building schemas and managing data validity.
 - **Vitest:** For unit testing, ensuring the quality and stability of the code.
+- **Unlighthouse:** Runs lighthouse audits on every page and provides a report, which essential for good SEO.

 ## To-Do List